blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

-The difference between a king and a commoner is
+The difference between a king and a commoner is (a king does not expect returns)

 ---